Canyoning: Oceania

 Canyoning is common in Australia in the many sandstone slot canyons of the Blue Mountains National Park, known for their technical abseil starts and lack of fast flowing water.

+Africa

+In South Africa, the term "Kloofing" is used, which is derived from the Afrikaans word 'kloof', meaning 'gorge' or 'ravine'.
+It has been adopted by English-speaking people (mostly in southern Africa), to mean the activity described above.
+The word is used in a similar sense to canyoning and canyoneering.
+The word (and activity) has been in use in South Africa since about the 1920s and probably earlier.

 Hazards

 Canyoning can be dangerous.
 Escape via the sides of a canyon is often impossible, and completion of the descent is the only possibility.
 Due to the remoteness and inaccessibility of many canyons, rescue can be impossible for several hours or several days.

 High water flow / hydraulics

 Canyons with significant water flow may be treacherous and require special ropework techniques for safe travel.
 Hydraulics, undercurrents, and sieves (or strainers) occur in flowing canyons and can trap or pin and drown a canyoneer.
-A 1993 accident in Zion National Park, Utah, USA, in which two leaders of a youth group drowned in powerful canyon hydraulics (and the lawsuit which followed) brought notoriety to the sport.
+A 1993 accident in Zion National Park, Utah, US, in which two leaders of a youth group drowned in powerful canyon hydraulics (and the lawsuit which followed) brought notoriety to the sport.

 Flash floods

 A potential danger of many canyoning trips is a flash flood.
 A canyon "flashes" when a large amount of precipitation falls in the drainage, and water levels in the canyon rise quickly as the runoff rushes down the canyon.
 In canyons that drain large areas, the rainfall could be many kilometers away from the canyoners, completely unbeknown to them.
 A calm or even dry canyon can quickly become a violent torrent due to a severe thunderstorm in the vicinity.
 Fatalities have occurred as a result of flash floods; in one widely publicized 1999 incident, 21 tourists on a commercial canyoning adventure trip drowned in Saxetenbach Gorge, Switzerland.
 Authorities in Switzerland have set in the last few years high standards on safety, "Safety in adventures" label is becoming the standard for all companies to prove they are following the standard safety procedures.
+Some hidden dangers related to flashflood triggering factors needs to be considered, as the hydrophobicity after wildfires.
+A case study in Spain (Jerte basin) shows how after a wildfire, even during low precipitation events, a flash flood can be generated, increasing peak flow of hydrograph from 2 to 12 m3/s to with dramatic consequences affecting a guided group of canyoneers and resulting in four deaths.